 Many of you may know that if you slide a notification message to one side, it will disappear.
 However, you can do other things if you hold your finger down and select one of the buttons that appear on the right.
 This can be done both in the lock screen and in the notification bar.

-You will see the gear cog icon, which will take you to the settings and the “i” icon (for information) will bring you to the notification settings for the app in question.
-However, some manufacturer user interfaces don’t allow this, like EMUI, Honor’s UI.
+You will see the 'all categories' option, which will bring you to the notification settings for the app in question.
+However, some manufacturer user interfaces don’t allow this, like EMUI, Huawei/Honor’s UI.
+Older versions of Android may instead show the cog icon for settings.

 What exactly is safe mode?
 In a few words, this mode boots the Android system without showing the applications that you have installed, so as if you had formatted the phone.
 This option is ideal if you are experiencing problems with a specific app.
 Furthermore, it’s easy to access.

 Press the power button of your device for a few seconds.
-As soon as the turn-off screen appears, just keep pressing the power button for a few seconds.
+As soon as the turn-off options appears, do a long press on it.
 A new window will ask you if you want to restart the telephone in safe mode.

 Are you one of those users who leave hundreds of tabs open in Chrome?
 If so, then you should know that there is an easier way to navigate through them.
 If you press the button that shows the number of tabs open for a few seconds you will see all the tabs that you have left open.